baptistemesta/reactive-workshop/README.md

 It will serve the application on `http://localhost:8080/`

-Try [this url to verify it works](http://localhost:8080/artists) (it currently a large amount of artists)
+Try [this url to verify it works](http://localhost:8080/artists) (it contains currently a large amount of artists)

 In the current state, it uses an embedded h2 database